IronNash/ourspace/README.md

 ## Public host

-Use the following link to acess the deploy:
+Use the following link to access the deploy:

  [ourspace](https://ourspace-326e8.web.app/)